 Massachusetts CPA regulations require that 10% of annual CPA revenues be set aside or spent for housing projects, 10% for historic projects and 10% for open space & recreation projects.
 The remaining 70% of CPA funds received in each fiscal year is available to be appropriated to specific activities or reserved until activities are identified.
 Up to five percent of the CPA funds raised annually may be used for administrative activities related to the work of the CPC (administrative help, professional help, appraisals, legal assistance, general studies, newspaper ads, miscellaneous expenses, etc.).
 The CPC recommends how the remaining CPA revenues shall be divided among the three purposes.
 The budget must be approved by the City Council before the annual tax rate is set.
-The City Council approved the FY20 budget at its meeting of April 25, 2019 (based up an estimate of \$650,000 in surcharge revenues, \$75,000 of Year 1 Footprint Community Benefits Agreement contribution and \$83,882 in State match funds).
+The City Council approved the FY23 budget at its meeting of June 8, 2023 (based upon the Assessor's estimate of \$845,000 in surcharge revenues, and a 28% estimate (\$236,000) in State match funds).
+Due to bankruptcy proceedings, the \$75,000 of Year 4 Footprint Community Benefits Agreement contribution was not included in the approved estimate.
 Current available fund revenues and expense estimates are: